VoxelSrv/voxelsrv-server-old/API.md

 ## Plugin API
+They might be incomplete, so it's better to just check the source code!

 ### Hooks: `require('../src/hooks')`
 * `create(name, size)` - Create hooks (used internally).
 Size changes number of priorities.
 Server uses by default size of 5 (0 - 4)